DataDog/datadog-agent/docs/public/components/shared_features/status.md

 ## Status Providers

 There are two types of status providers:
-- Header Providers: those providers are displayed at the top of the status output.
-This section is reserved for the most important information about the agent, such as agent version, hostname, host info, metadata, etc.
+- Header Providers: these providers are displayed at the top of the status output.
+This section is reserved for the most important information about the agent, such as agent version, hostname, host info, or metadata.
-- Regular Providers: those providers will be rendered after all the header providers.
+- Regular Providers: these providers are rendered after all the header providers.

 Each provider has the freedom to configure how they want to display their information for the three types of status output: JSON, Text, and HTML.
 This flexibility allows you to tailor the output to best suit your component's needs.